 We believe that all of the Nominees are intelligent, collegial, insightful, proactive with respect to management and risk oversight, diligent and exercise good judgment.
-The biographical descriptions below set forth certain information with respect to each Nominee for election as a director at the annual meeting, including the experience, qualifications, attributes or skills of each Nominee that led us to conclude that such person should serve as a director.
+The biographical descriptions below set forth certain information with respect to each Nominee for election as a director at the annual meeting, including the age of each Nominee as of the date of this proxy statement, and the experience, qualifications, attributes or skills of each Nominee that led us to conclude that such person should serve as a director.